apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 [Dynamic Discovery](../integration/Delegate-Authentication-DiscoverySelection.html) configured for delegated authentication is able to start the delegation flow based on a principal attribute that would then be matched against the configuration rules to locate the approprivate external identity provider.

+### AMQP Ticket Registry

+The JMS ticket registry has now been removed and replaced with a ticket registry implementation that is backed by the AMQP protocol and RabbitMQ.
+[See this](../ticketing/Messaging-AMQP-Ticket-Registry.html) for more info.

 ### Docker Images

 A number of Docker images used for integration testing are now upgraded to their latest available versions: